Itsmewho/auction/readme.md

   - Check if user has enough funds.
   - Items have a starting price(random % of asking price.)
   - Items have a asking price(hidden).
-  - AI bidding. (random bid on % of asking price.)
+  - AI bidding. (random bid of % of last bid.)
   - User gets starting money.
   - User can sell items and set asking price.